RobertsBatars/ai-node-builder/node_creation_guide.md

 ### Widgets

 Widgets are UI elements that appear on the node in the frontend, allowing users to input static values.
 They are defined as class attributes using the `InputWidget` class from `core.definitions`.
+In your `execute()` method, access widget values using `self.get_widget_value_safe('widget_name', expected_type)` which automatically uses the widget's default value if no user value is provided.

 For a complete list of available widgets and their properties, see [section 3](#3-available-widgets-and-properties).